Kane & Lynch: Dead Men: Reception

-Kane & Lynch: Dead Men received "mixed or average reviews" on all platforms according to video game review aggregator Metacritic.
+Kane & Lynch: Dead Men received "mixed or average reviews" on all platforms according to video game review aggregator platform Metacritic.

 GameTrailers stated that although there are some flaws, the package as a whole made it "easy to recommend".
 On the other end of the scale, NTSC-uk called the game "a sickly mess of a game with the multitude of negatives undermining every positive".

 The Australian magazine PC PowerPlay cited "great dialogue", "impressive locations" and "satisfying action" as highlights, while criticising its length and the final act of the game, suggesting it "loses ambition" compared to the earlier parts of the game which "[took] some pages out of Mann's notebook".
 Edge gave the Xbox 360 version a score of six out of ten, stating that "its scenarios are striking in scope, but its gunplay can't quite keep pace.
 It features some moments of truly cinematic vision, but the technology and framework can't quite do them full justice".
 In Japan, Famitsu gave the PS3 and Xbox 360 versions a score of one eight and three sevens, for a total of 29 out of 40.